monsoonmaelstrom/book2/book2.md

 I sigh, and then sit back down on the ground, as if I am completely unbothered and have nothing better to be doing and nowhere better to be doing it.
 I am, at this point, fully embodying the ‘I can’t’ aspect of my statement.

 At least two minutes tick by, but I do and say nothing.
-Eventually he turns to one of his men and nods.
+Eventually, he turns to one of his men and nods.
 The man walks back to the wagon, and lowers the rear gate before climbing in and untying them.
 They all step out, and begin walking toward me.

 “The trade,” Iverson states impatiently.

 “Yes, of course,” I answer as I stand.
 “One second.”

-They’re all moving a little bit slower than I would hope, indicating they were possibly recently drugged and the effects are still wearing off, but they all look well enough for what’s required for the remainder of my plan.
+They’re all moving a little bit slower than I would hope, indicating they were probably recently drugged and the effects are still wearing off, but they all look well enough for what’s required for the remainder of my plan.

 Liam reaches me first, the moonlight glinting off of his hair, followed ever so slightly by Peter and Alex.
 I give Liam a quick glance, but otherwise ignore him, focusing all my attention on Alex and directing all my feelings toward him—still silently screaming ‘Jump!’